devrebeleza/alkemy-sql/SQL_Intermedio-Ejercitaciòn_Final.md

                        WHERE CURSO_codigo IN (SELECT codigo FROM CURSO c INNER JOIN PROFESOR p
                                               ON c.PROFESOR_id = p.id
+                                              WHERE p.apellido like '%Pérez%'
+                                              )
+                       )
+    AND e.legajo IN (SELECT ESTUDIANTE_legajo FROM INSCRIPCION i WHERE CURSO_codigo IN (SELECT codigo FROM CURSO c INNER JOIN PROFESOR p
+                                              ON c.PROFESOR_id = p.id
-                                              WHERE p.apellido like '%Pérez%' or p.apellido like '%Paz%' )
+                                              WHERE p.apellido like '%Paz%'
+                                              )
                        );
   ```